rundeck/docs/docs/learning/getting-started/jobs/node-sources.md

 <img src="~@assets/img/nodes2-addnewsource.png" width="80%" height="80%" /><br>
 Select the preferred Node Source type (such as Ansible)<br>
 <img src="~@assets/img/nodes6-selectansiblesource.png" width="60%" height="60%" /><br>
-Provide details on where and how to connect to the new Node Source<br>
+Provide details on where and how to connect to the new Node Source nodes.<br>
 <img src="~@assets/img/nodes7-ansiblesourcedetails.png" width="80%" height="80%" /><br>
 For an Ansible Node Source, the primary settings to be concerned with are paths to the Ansible binaries, the Ansible inventory file and Ansible config file.
 For more details on integrating with Ansible, look [here](https://docs.rundeck.com/docs/learning/howto/using-ansible.html#how-to-integrate-ansible-with-rundeck).
 Click the green Save button to complete the source.<br>
 <img src="~@assets/img/nodes8-savesave2.png" width="80%" height="80%" /><br>